NOTE: Major open access

-European Commission Central Library--
+European Commission Library and

-Central locator site maintained by the European
+e-Resources Centre-- Central site maintained by the

-Commission's unit responsible for libraries and European
+European Commission's unit responsible for libraries and

-Documentation Centres, "an essential tool for librarians,
+European Documentation Centres, "an essential tool for

-documentalists and researchers working on European
+librarians, documentalists and researchers working on

 European Library-- "The European Library is a membership organisation for national and research libraries.
 Its members include 48 national libraries and an increasing number of research libraries.
 Through its [searchable] portal, it makes the resources of Europe's libraries, including many special collections, accessible to the public."
 Also offers a directory of links to the libraries of Europe.